jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 This is a service manager used to manage the lifecycle of our `itrocks` instance.
 We will create two files in `/etc/systemd/system/`:

-- `itrocks@.service`: a templated unit that will allow us, later, to run multiple instances of **ITRocks** on the same server.
+- `itrocks@.service`: a template unit that will allow us, later, to run multiple instances of **ITRocks** on the same server.
 When we would need to horizontally scale later.
 - `itrocks.target`: the service unit that will decide how much instances to run at a time and manage them for us.
-Systemd will ensure **ITRocks** is running from server startup to server shutdown and relaunch it if it crashes.
+Systemd will ensure **ITRocks** is running from the server startup to the server shutdown and relaunch it if it crashes.

 ??? question "Why not using `PM2` or `nodemon` instead ?"

     Some people like to use something like [PM2](https://pm2.keymetrics.io/) or [Nodemon](https://nodemon.io/) to *daemonize* a NodeJS application.
     But I'll not stand with them, because I do find them useless.
 Since we still need some init system to make sure they start on boot and restart if they crash.
-And that's without saying that any init system shipped with any linux distro will give you as many (if not more) features than those NodeJS based process managers.
+And that's without saying that any init system shipped with any Linux distro will give you as many (if not more) features than those **NodeJS** based process managers.

-    IMHO, they are a useless additional layer that we should get ride off in a vast majority of use-cases :wink: Keeping our (already) huge tech stacks as tiny as possible is probably one of the most underrated effort in our field nowadays.
+    IMHO, they are a useless additional layer that we should get ride off in a vast majority of use-cases :wink: Keeping our (already) huge tech stacks as tiny as possible is probably one of the most underrated efforts in our field nowadays (at least for Web Development).

     That was my 2 cents about it.

 Let's start by `/etc/systemd/system/itrocks@.service`.

-We will need to know the path to the node binaries:
+We will need to know the path to the `node` binaries:

 ```bash
 which node